How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 Preparing Exam Materials and Strategies

-During the test, read each question carefully.
+While you’re taking the test, read each question carefully.

-Pace yourself and don’t spend too much time on any one question.
+Make sure to pace yourself; don’t spend too much time on any one question.

-After the exam, take time to relax.
+After the exam, take some time to chill out.

 Understanding the Impact on College Admissions

-AP exams can boost your college applications.
+Taking AP exams can give your college applications a solid boost.

 Accessibility and Accommodations

-Common accommodations include:
+Common accommodations consist of:

 • Extended time